Alone (Masayoshi Takana album) Alone is the 10th studio album by Masayoshi Takanaka, released by Kitty Records on 10 December 1981

 It's meant to be a more "trendy" "fashion" center of Tokyo, and I can

-kinda see that with all the Sanrio stuff and vintage stores, but it just wasn't for me :/ I DID however manage to snag another
+kinda see that with all the Sanrio stuff and vintage stores, and while it was REALLY cool, I didn't get much out of it other than the cool experience.
+I DID however manage to snag another

 Scrimblo Bimblo while in the area, this little blue freak who looks EERILY